 The deep south is a sub-region of the southern United States and was originally referred to as the lower south before the civil war.
 After the civil war the term deep south was made popular when referring to the 5 states of Mississippi, South Carolina, Alabama, Louisiana, and Georgia due to the fact that these states were part of the old cotton belt.

 Is Tennessee considered the Deep South?

-According to Wikipedia Tennessee is sometimes lumped in with the other states and referred to as being part of the deep south.
+According to Wikipedia Tennessee – which is popularly known by the nickname Volunteer State – is sometimes lumped in with the other states and referred to as being part of the deep south.
 However I think the above states are truly the deep south and any others are just border states, including Tennessee, Arkansas, North Carolina, Florida, and Texas.